datocms/plugins-sdk/packages/sdk/docs/manualFieldExtensions.md

 ### Add per-field configuration options to manual field extensions

-While exposing the manual extensions that our plugin offers, with the `configurable: true` option we can declare that we want to present some configuration options to the user when they're installing the extension on a field:
+In the `manualFieldExtensions()` hook, we can pass the `configurable: true` option to declare that we want to present some configuration options to the user when they're installing the extension on a field:

 ```ts
 import { connect, Field, InitCtx } from 'datocms-plugins-sdk';